axlcr/universities-management/README.md

 This repository contains both the **backend** (API in Ruby on Rails) and the **frontend** (React.js with TypeScript and TailwindCSS) for the Universities Management application.
 Follow the steps below to install and run both projects.

+Each folder (`backend` and `frontend`) contains its own detailed README file with specific instructions for setup and usage.

 ---

 ## 🚀 Quick Installation